For the latest information on the COVID-19 vaccine, you can also visit cdc.gov or your state or local health department for the latest details.

 The COVID-19 vaccine is safe and effective.

 Since March 2020, COVID-19 has touched every part of our lives.
 We’ve been challenged like never before.
 At UC Health, it is our responsibility to provide a source of hope to our region.
 And now, we have a new reason for hope.
-As vaccination efforts reach our community, we are ready to begin putting this pandemic behind us.
+The vaccine will help put this pandemic behind us.

 Getting The Vaccine